 How do users see or pay for their pending invoices?

 Users can access their invoices at all times from within the Invoices menu of the mobile app.

-If you have enabled invoice notifications under Payment Settings, users will receive an email two days prior to an invoice being due as well as after a successful or failed payment attempt.
+If you have enabled invoice notifications under Settings > Invoicing, users will receive an email two days prior to an invoice being due as well as after a successful or failed payment attempt.

 Users are also able to pay for pending invoice prior to the invoice being due.
-Venue managers will also be able to mark pending invoices as ‘Paid’ if they receive another type of payment not processed through Optix (i.e. a check).
+Admins will also be able to mark pending invoices as ‘Paid’ if they receive another type of payment not processed through Optix (i.e. a check).